Ryūhō Masayoshi: Career

 Back in makushita for the November 2007 tournament he turned in a make-koshi 3-4 score.
 He produced three kachi-koshi winning records of 4-3 in the first three tournaments of 2008, but partly due to knee problems, this was followed by three straight make-koshi.
 In 2009 he achieved six straight winning records, bringing him to the verge of promotion back to jūryō.
 Despite faltering in January and May 2010, a 6-1 record at makushita 11 in July 2010 was enough to return him to sekitori level for the first time in 18 tournaments.
 Benefiting from the large number of demotions from jūryō because of suspensions, he became the first wrestler since the instigation of the seven-day tournament system for the lower ranks in July 1960 to be promoted to jūryō from below makushita 10 without a perfect 7-0 record.
 Ryūhō described his promotion as a "miracle."
 Despite losing on the final day of the September tournament to the makushita wrestler Tsurugidake to finish with a make-koshi score of 7-8 he remained in jūryō for the following tournament.
 However, in November 2010 he could only score 4-11 at the lowest jūryō rank.

 Retirement from sumo

 Ryūhō withdrew from the May 2011 tournament with only one win, the first time since January 2000 that he missed any matches.
 He did not return to the dohyō again and dropped to the sandanme division in September, then jonidan in January 2012, and jonokuchi in May 2012.
 His rank of jonokuchi 4 in May was the lowest ever held by a former top division wrestler.
 Ryūhō finally announced his retirement on 12 June 2012, citing persistent knee and lower back injuries.
 His retirement ceremony (and wedding reception) was held on 30 September 2012 at a Tokyo hotel with around 200 guests.
-Since his retirement he has been involved in organizing amateur sumo in his native Okinawa prefecture, and has entered the priesthood.
+Since his retirement he has been involved in organizing amateur sumo in his native Okinawa prefecture, and has become a Zen Buddhist monk.
 He is unable to bend his left knee because of the injury sustained in his sumo career.